lambdaclass/starknet_stack/README.md

 make run-local
 ```

 This will deploy 4 consensus nodes, the watcher-prover, and the blockchain Explorer.
 The consensus nodes implement the Starknet RPC (partially for now), so you can curl the endpoints to check if they are up.
-You can also access the explorer at {} and see the blockchain populating with empty blocks.
+You can also access the Madara explorer at http://localhost:4000/ and see the blockchain populating with empty blocks.

 When finished, don't forget to stop the containers by doing `make stop`.

 ### Send transactions

+By default, as part of `make run-local`, a client that sends random transactions to the sequencer will run for a short while in order to populate the blockchain.
+You can also run the client (found in the [sequencer](/sequencer) dir) by hand, (e.g, `./client 127.0.0.1:9004 --size 256 --rate 40 --timeout 1000 --running-time 5`).

 ### Flow